HOW TO Create an Application Landscape Diagram

 4. Creating a View - Setting a filter on the data in the model

 2. If you regard applications as service providers for groups of functionality, you should model and draw these.
-If you want to use the application diagram to standardize on types of interfaces or to improve working with a single source of truth, you will have to model and draw types of interfaces and what source data is stored and handled where.
+If you want to use the application diagram to standardize the types of interfaces or to improve working with a single source of truth, you will have to model and draw types of interfaces and what source data is stored and handled where.

 3. It is a best practice to collect more information (in detail and attributes) than you will show.
-This enables you for instance to report consolidated data and verify data.
+This enables you, for instance, to report consolidated data and verify data.

 4. If you are making the application landscape for the CFO, be sure to include financial data, if you are making the application landscape for the CIO include technical data, if you are making the application landscape for the COO include processes and business continuity information.